 Here at The Law Place, we can provide exceptional and skilled support and advice.
 More importantly, we can also offer aggressive and focused representation to anyone charged with a drug crime in the Sarasota area.
 With over 75 years of combined experience dealing with cases just like yours, we have helped thousands of clients defend themselves, have their charges dropped, or have their punishments reduced.

 Drug charges are serious business, and unfortunately, Sarasota falls under the strict penalties that the State of Florida uses to punish offenders.
 This means it is extremely important for you to seek the best possible help from the best possible defense attorneys.
-Your criminal defense attorney in Sarasota could be the deciding factor in whether you face jail time, huge fines, and a criminal record that could haunt you for the rest of your life.
+Your criminal defense lawyer in Sarasota could be the deciding factor in whether you face jail time, huge fines, and a criminal record that could haunt you for the rest of your life.
 When you are facing potential punishments such as these, you really can’t afford to wait.
 Call us today for a free consultation and get the ball rolling.
 The sooner you call us, the better.
 We can offer clear, unbiased advice on what to do next.
 Don’t hesitate.
 This could be the most important phone call you ever make.